A free online workshop: October 18-20, 2024.

 Farid Saydee (Language Mentors International), Transforming Language Education: Introducing Cutting-Edge Dari and Pashto Textbooks for Adult Learners of All Levels

-Christian Ruvalcaba (Assistant Professor of Languages and Applied Linguistics, University of California Santa Cruz), The Ópata Language Revitalization Project
+Christian Ruvalcaba (Assistant Professor of Languages and Applied Linguistics, University of California Santa Cruz), Indigenous Language Revitalization and Spanish Programs in HSI’s

 Panel 4 Abstracts and Bios